Stairs With Carpet Over Wood Flooring

 Sound Absorption

-But if your stairs aren’t right by these rooms, you can use wood flooring.
+But you can use wood flooring if your stairs aren’t right by these rooms.
 You won’t have to worry about disturbing others when you walk up and down.

 Stair Traffic

-When deciding on what carpeting to get, consider how often someone uses a particular staircase.
-You should look for more durable, shorter carpets to use on the more common staircases in your home.
+When deciding what carpeting to get, consider how often someone uses a particular staircase.
+You should look for more durable, shorter carpets on the more common staircases in your home.
 That way, the stairs can hold up to more traffic.

 For example, shag carpeting won’t last as long as the tighter weaves, even though it can mask footprints.
 If you have stairs leading to a bedroom or the basement, you can use shag carpeting there since you probably won’t use those stairs that much.